-Each FIG has a 1-credit College Connections course that is co-lead by a dedicated faculty member and a peer-menor, called a FIG Assistant.
-Your faculty member will provide passionate expertise about the FIG subject and your FIG Assistant will connect you with resources and know-how on being a college student.
+Each FIG has a 1-credit College Connections course that is co-led by a dedicated faculty member and a peer-mentor called a FIG Assistant.
+Your faculty member will provide passionate expertise about the FIG subject, and your FIG Assistant will connect you with resources and know-how on being a college student.

 Your FIG Faculty selects two UO courses that are designed to expand on what you're learning in the College Connections course.
 These linked courses will count towards degree requirements, no matter which major you choose.